Chand7577/blog-flask-/README.md

 This is a simple authentication system built using Flask.
 It includes user registration and login functionality with password hashing.

+## Development Status

+This project is still under development.

 ## Features
 - User Registration
 - User Login